rsvim/rsvim.github.io/docs/api/01__rsvim/namespaces/RsvimFs/classes/File.md

 [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<`number`\>

-It resolves to either the number of bytes read during the operation or EOF (`0`) if there was no more to read.
+It resolves to either the number of bytes read during the operation or `0`(EOF) if there was no more to read.

 #### Throws